How This Tool Works

 📋 Purpose

-Help you make an informed decision about mental health access by comparing realistic cost and timing trade-offs across NHS, private, and blended therapy routes.
+Help you make an informed decision about mental-health access by comparing realistic cost and timing trade-offs across NHS, private and blended therapy routes — in plain English.

 ⚙️ How It Works

-- 2Specify how many therapy sessions you need and your weekly budget
+- 2Tell us how many sessions you expect to need and your weekly budget

-- 4Review three route cards: NHS Only, Private Only, and Blended Approach
+- 4Review three route cards: NHS only, Private only and Blended bridge

-- 5Download the comparison as JSON or CSV to share or revisit
+- 6Export the comparison as JSON or CSV to share with a partner, GP or therapist

-How much you can set aside each week for therapy
+How much you could set aside each week for therapy.

-Higher urgency weights speed over cost in our recommendation
+Higher urgency weights speed over cost in the recommendation.

 Was this tool helpful?